texfaq/texfaq.github.io/FAQ-man-latex.md

 Nicola Talbot's
 [LaTeX for complete novices](https://www.dickimaw-books.com/latex/novices/) does what it claims: the author teaches LaTeX at the University of East Anglia.
-The ''Novices'' tutorial is one of several [introductory tutorials](https://www.dickimaw-books.com/latex/), which include exercises (with solutions).
+The "Novices" tutorial is one of several [introductory tutorials](https://www.dickimaw-books.com/latex/), which include exercises (with solutions).
 Other tutorials include those for